High Protein Black Bean & TVP Enchiladas

 Did you make this recipe?Mention @proteindeficient.vegan

 These High Protein Vegan Enchiladas take a little bit of time to make, but they are soooo worth it!
 The filling is black beans and TVP, which happens to be one of my all time favorite ingredients!
-The macros for TVP are incredible and it’s a cheap, shelf-stable ingredient that can be in so many recipes!
+The macros for TVP are incredible and it’s a cheap, shelf-stable ingredient that can be used in so many recipes!
 The enchiladas are topped with a vegan queso sauce, which is super creamy and browns up in the oven!

 I think this is the perfect dish for family dinners, Meatless Mondays, or just meal prepping in general.
 It keeps really well and I have personally taken it for lunch as leftovers several days in a row!
 I also think this is one of those recipes that you could serve your non-vegan friends and family and they would have zero complaints!
 My favorite thing about this recipe is that it doesn’t use meat substitutes which keeps it on the more affordable side.
 And this could be made WFPB (Whole Food Plant Based) fairly easily by just omitting the vegan shredded cheese.